 Greek Olympics: Ancient Greek Olympics for the Classroom 3-4 days mini-unit with student role handouts and games.
-This is a great group activity, and really helps the kids understand the concept of city-state and the fierce competition that existed in ancient Greece between them.
+This is a great group activity, and really helps the kids understand the concept of city-states and the fierce competition that existed in ancient Greece between them.
 I usually use this early in the unit because it's so much fun, and so very Greek.

-Greek Geography Activity: Working in groups, be real estate agents.
+Greek Geography Activity: Working in small groups, be real estate agents.
 Sell your site.
 Use real location names.
 If its a sea, name it.
 Give reasons why anyone should settle down in such a mountainous area.
 Remind students that the Greeks were independent.
 Their culture developed from villages that grew into unique and independent city-states.
 Have groups create a "For Sale" brochure or sign.

 The Greek Dark Ages: Minoans, Mycenaeans, Dorians, & the Greek Dark Ages - group activity

-Greek Gods activity: Zeus is retiring - Apply for his job
+Greek Gods activity: Zeus is retiring - Apply for his job.

 Critical Thinking Activity: Question what you read on the web! - computer lab, small group activity

 The News, what's going on in the ancient Greek world: The Daily Athenian, newspaper project

 Gift Wrapped Greeks - one of my personal favorites for teaching and reviewing inventions and achievements, but Mr. Donn never uses this one.
 He thinks it's too much trouble, but then, you should see how he wraps!

 Conduct a Socrates Seminar, Socrates Seminar Classroom Activity